 Top Provincetown Attractions:

 Provincetown has a handful of prominent attractions, but the main things to do here are relax, browse the many cool shops and galleries, enjoy the outdoors (perhaps biking or visiting the beach at Cape Cod National Seashore.

 Attractions right in town general revolve around history and culture.
 There's the 252-foot-tall Pilgrim Monument, which looms over town(you can climb to the top for an amazing view).
 You can learn about the town's rich art history at the striking Provincetown Art Association and Museum.
 There are also terrific whale-watching excursions, and memorable seashore trips offered by Art's Dune Tours.

-Resources on Gay Provincetown:
+Gay Resources on Provincetown:

-Getting to Know Gay Provincetown:
+Getting to Know the Provincetown Gay Scene: